 Reservations can be made up to 6 months in advance for individual sites in each of these campgrounds.

 We have stayed at Platte River in the walk-in area, and although the sites are wooded, you are still able to see multiple other tents through the trees from many of the sites.
-There are bear lockers, though, to protect your food and toiletries from any creatures.
+There are bear lockers, though, to conveniently protect your food and toiletries from any creatures.

 White Pine Backcountry Camp